cpllab/rnng-incremental/README.md

 This repository implements word-synchronous beam search with fast-tracking (Stern et al. 2017; Hale et al., 2018) for Recurrent Neural Network Grammars (Dyer et al., 2016).

 Please refers to the original [RNNG](https://github.com/clab/rnng) repository for instructions on model training and evaluation.
-Notice that since our implementation uses [Dynet](https://github.com/clab/dynet), the flag `--cnn-mem` in the commands will need to be changed to `--dynet-mem` in order to work for the code here.
+Notice that since our implementation uses [Dynet](https://github.com/clab/dynet), the flag `--cnn-mem` in the commands will need to be changed to `--dynet-mem`.

 ### Unkify input sentences: